John Melendez

-John Edward Melendez (born October 4, 1965), also known as Stuttering John, is an American radio personality, comedian, singer, actor, television writer, announcer, and podcast host.
+John Edward Melendez (born October 4, 1965), also known as Stuttering John is an American entertainer.

-He is best known for being on The Howard Stern Show from 1988 to 2004.
+He is best known for being a staff member and Wack Packer on The Howard Stern Show from 1988 to 2004.
 Initially working as an intern, Melendez became known for asking celebrities impertinent questions at events and press conferences with his stuttering.
 He left the show to become the announcer on The Tonight Show with Jay Leno and also worked on Leno's later shows.
-In April 2018, he launched The Stuttering John Podcast.
+He has presented The Stuttering John Podcast since 2018.

 Early life

-Melendez grew up in Massapequa, New York on Long Island and attended Plainedge High School.
+Melendez grew up in Massapequa, New York, on Long Island and attended Plainedge High School.
 Melendez was born to a Puerto Rican father and a Danish mother.
 According to Melendez, he began to stutter when he was in the second grade as a result of psychological mistreatment from his father after he witnessed an argument between his parents.
-He attended Plainedge High School, where he was picked on by the neighborhood bullies because of his stuttering.
+He attended Plainedge High School, graduating in 1983, where he was picked on by the neighborhood bullies because of his stuttering.

 In 1988, Melendez attended New York University's film school and belonged to a band called "Rock Slide."
 His college roommate, comedian Mitch Fatel, was on the verge of quitting his internship with The Howard Stern Show, when Melendez asked him for a recommendation for an internship there.
 The show's producer, Gary Dell'Abate, mentioned Melendez's stuttering to Howard Stern who, without seeing him and even before he was interviewed, told the producer to hire him.